JoaoVGhallama/Register-System_PHP/README.md

-# Register-System_PHP
+Register-System_PHP
-Sistema de registro usando PHP e MySQL
+Registration system using PHP and MySQL